 In a 2003 study published in the Journal of Physiology & Behavior, researchers found that alcohol appears to stimulate appetite in part, due to elevated levels of subjective hunger.
 Meals appear tastier and more appetizing when alcohol is involved and people also get hungry more after drinking alcohol.
 Part of the reasoning for the increase in appetite is also that alcohol has a direct effect on the brain and how it sends and receives hunger signals, interfering with this process.
 Research has also found that alcohol and fatty foods share the same brain chemical trigger, thereby increasing the association of one with the other.
 The resulting scenario increases our risk for weight gain and all chronic diseases.

 Alcohol consumption causes harm far beyond the physical and psychological health of the drinker.
 It also causes harm to the well-being and health of others.
-In 2010 British Prof. David Nutt, the one-time chief drugs adviser to the government, co-authored a report that said alcohol use and abuse in England was more harmful than crack or heroin, when the overall damage they all cause to society are measured.
-From automobile accidents and suicides, to violent behavior and destruction of the human potential, the effects of choosing to purchase, consume and support the use of alcohol run far and wide.
+In 2010 British Prof. David Nutt, the one-time chief drugs adviser to the government, co-authored a report that said alcohol use and abuse in England was more harmful than crack or heroin, when the overall damage they all cause to society is measured.
+From automobile accidents and suicides to violent behavior and destruction of the human potential, the effects of choosing to purchase, consume and support the use of alcohol run far and wide.

-Many organizations, including the alcohol producers and retailers themselves in our society are involved in education about responsible alcohol consumption.
+Many organizations, including the alcohol producers and retailers themselves in our society, are involved in education about responsible alcohol consumption.
 However, to buy into this initiative, you have to believe that the concepts of “alcohol” and “responsible” go hand in hand together.
 For an increasing number of us on this planet today, that is simply not the case any longer.
 This does not mean that people are unable to drink “responsibly”.
 Not at all.
-Many adults, and even teens worldwide are responsible enough to call it quits after a small alcohol intake, or consume alcohol infrequently.
-The issue however is that when examined from all angles, alcohol is destructive to the individual, their families, the community and society as a whole, so it seems irresponsible to promote the use of this substance in any form.
+Many adults and even teens worldwide are responsible enough to call it quits after a small alcohol intake, or consume alcohol infrequently.
+The issue however is that when examined from all angles, alcohol is destructive to the individual, their families, the community, and society as a whole, so it seems irresponsible to promote the use of this substance in any form.
 Moderation doesn’t cut it here either for numerous reasons.
 Thus this goes back to the initial point about our society being ready for its next step of evolution where we start to create our lives from a high degree of conscious awareness and personal accountability, rather than continuing to rely on substances that numb our potential.

-And reason # 1: Distorts Your Perception Of Reality
+1. Alcohol Distorts Your Perception Of Reality

 If we want a real solution, we have to understand how and why we get ourselves in the predicaments we do in the first place.
-These always come down to a lack of conscious awareness, and alcohol unfortunately further degrades our conscious awareness digging us deeper into our own problem holes.
+These always come down to a lack of conscious awareness, and alcohol, unfortunately, further degrades our conscious awareness digging us deeper into our own problem holes.
 The issue lies in the fact that we as a human race create our lives unconsciously 99% of the time, through chance and default.
 Sometimes things work out, and sometimes they don’t.
 And until we understand the process of conscious life creation, we will continue to place blame outside of ourselves and feel like victims.
 If and when, we finally wake up to understanding how we create our reality, we will no longer need to resort to drugs and drug-like substances to give us a break from the reality we have created unknowingly.

 Along with destroying our perception of reality, alcohol also affects those portions of the brain that control judgment.
-So being stimulated by alcohol, actually translates into a suppression of self-control.
+So being stimulated by alcohol actually translates into suppression of self-control.
 This is another way that alcohol distorts our perception of reality and can get us into all sorts of trouble from the minor to the major.
 However at the end of the day, IF we have the courage to take an honest look in the mirror, no excuse is good enough to justify poisoning our body in any amount, while numbing our conscious awareness and destroying our infinite potential.

 Taking drugs, gambling and alcohol is lack of inner realization of our inner potential – inner value.